IgrikXD/WSPR-beacon/Usage-guide.md

 >It is recommended to use full-size antennas for a specific transmission range, as their efficiency is significantly superior to that of wideband and compact antennas.
 Also, it is recommended to use bandpass filters that suppress unwanted signals outside the operating range (the SI5351 emits unwanted harmonics along with the main signal emission at the operating frequency).

 ## Device usage
 The device operates in fully automatic mode.
 Turn on the device by switching the **_SW1_** toggle switch position.
-After switching on the device the **_green LED3_** should light up, which means that the device is working correctly and the initialization process has started.
+After switching on the device the **_green LED (ON)_** should light up, which means that the device is working correctly and the initialization process has started.

 >During the device operation you will have access to logging of all actions performed by the device through the use of "_Tools_" -> "_Serial Monitor_" in Arduino IDE.